Mamata names Shatrughan Sinha and Babul Supriyo as TMC candidates for bypolls | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Sunday named Shatrughan Sinha as TMC's candidate for bypoll to Asansol parliamentary seat, and Babul Supiyo as nominee for Ballygunge assembly byelection.
+West Bengal Chief Minister Mamata Banerjee on Sunday named Shatrughan Sinha as TMC's candidate for by-poll to Asansol parliamentary seat, and Babul Supriyo as nominee for Ballygunge assembly by-election.

+The Asansol seat was vacated by Supriyo, a former Union minister, after he quit the saffron party last year and joined the TMC.

 ''Happy to announce on behalf of the All India Trinamool Congress that Sri Shatrughan Sinha, former Union Minister and famed actor, will be our candidate in Lok Sabha by-election from Asansol,'' the TMC boss tweeted.